MayKoder/Space-Partitioning/README.md

   - Move the camera with the UP, DOWN, LEFT & RIGHT arrows.
   - Move the selected unit with W, A, S, D.
-  - You can select a unit with the mouse wheel click.
+  - You can select a unit with the left mouse click.

 <br>